ziyaowangecon/ziyaowangecon.github.io/_pages/research.md

 ### Mergers, Acquisitions, and Productivity Evolution: Evidence from the U.S. Manufacturing

+### On Estimating Firm-level Productivity: A Method based on Dynamic Panel

 ### From Bitter Rivals to Sweet Business: Nestle-Starbucks Joint Venture